ool-mddo/netomox-exp/README.md

 ### Optional: Install ruby gems

-It can work attaching netomox-exp container on localhost that doesn't have ruby environment.
-Local installation of gems is needed to exec tools or develop scripts in your localhost directly.

 ```shell
 # If you install gems into project local
 # bundle config set --local path 'vendor/bundle'